© Craig Dubh Mountaineering 2018

-Here at Craig Dubh Mountaineering we are focussed on giving the best customer service possible.
-From the moment you contact us, to long after the day you spend with us, we will support, encourage and inform you throughout.
-Everything we do is tailor made, from the date and time you wish to begin to the route and pace you wish to take.
+Here at Craig Dubh Mountaineering we are focussed on giving the best Customer Service possible.
+From the moment you contact us, to long after the day you spend with us, we will Support, Encourage and Inform you throughout.
+Everything we do is Tailor Made, from the date and time you wish to begin to the route and pace you wish to take.

 What qualifications will my guide have?

-For any hillwalking activity undertaken in Summer conditions, your guide will hold the Summer Mountain Leader Award.
-During activities in winter conditions, your guide will hold the more advance Winter Mountain Leader Award, which can only be gained once the Summer qualification has been achieved.
+For any Hillwalking activity undertaken in Summer conditions, your guide will hold the Summer Mountain Leader Award.
+During activities in winter conditions, your guide will hold the more advanced Winter Mountain Leader Award, which can only be gained once the Summer qualification has been achieved.
 For all Rock Climbing courses, your guide will hold a minimum of the Single Pitch Award.
 Evidence of these qualifications can be produced by request.

 What equipment should I bring with me?

 It is important to come properly equipped for a long day on the hills.
 Our Kit Lists give a comprehensive list of the things you should bring along, as well as items you should carry when venturing out on your own.
 If in any doubt, please Contact Us for more information.